-- Turn the phone off and remove the battery cover by pressing down above the LG logo and sliding the cover up. - Use the fingertip opening near the bottom of the battery compartment to lift the battery out.
+- 1. Turn the phone off. - Remove the battery cover by pressing down on at the topcenter of the battery cover, then sliding the cover downward. - Use the fingertip cutout at the bottom of the battery compartment to lift the battery out.